ambergode/recipes/README.md

 - add edit ingredient
 - delete recipe from edit page
 - make cards fill all possible space - turn direction to cols instead of rows?
+- make recipes and ingredients that users add private to their accounts
+- add recipe circles so users can share recipes with a group (upper level function: be part of mulitple groups)